AdrianBuzamat/Final-Graduation-Project/README.md

 ## Use Cases

 * Administrator should be able to view all reservations.
-* Administrator should be able to create new reservations by introducing data suc as Person (name, phone number) Institution (name, type, city) and date.
+* Administrator should be able to create new reservations by introducing data such as Person (name, phone number) Institution (name, type, city) and date.